PVDF

 • APPLICATIONS

 Barrier Layers – PVDF’s broad-spectrum chemical resistance is a perfect match for use as flexible liners and barrier layers for chemical holding tanks.
-PVDF’s mechanical properties help to insure these liners are resistant to tearing and cracking.
+PVDF’s mechanical properties help ensure these liners resist tearing and cracking.

-Critical Fluid Transfer – PVDF’s resistance to strong acids, hydrocarbons and other corrosives, broad working temperature, and UV resistance allow this tubing to be used just about anywhere including outdoors.
-PVDF’s low permeability means that this tubing is equally effective carrying gases as well as liquids; its purity and biocompatibility make PVDF tubing a good choice for pharmaceutical, biomedical, analytical applications, pure water systems, and ground water monitoring.
-PVDF tubing is also routinely used in areas such as automotive, aerospace, oil and gas exploration, heat transfer, and environmental sampling applications.
+Critical Fluid Transfer – PVDF’s resistance to strong acids, hydrocarbons and other corrosives, broad working temperature, and UV resistance allow this tubing to be used just about anywhere, including outdoors.
+PVDF’s low permeability means that this tubing is equally effective in carrying gases and liquids; its purity makes PVDF tubing a good choice for pharmaceutical, biomedical, analytical applications, pure water systems, and groundwater monitoring.

 Furcation Tubing – Also known as jacketing, this tubing application is commonly used in fiber optics to protect these fragile transmission devices from physical damage.
 PVDF tubing can easily be slid over fiber optics without damaging them.
 PVDF’s broad operating temperature range allows it to perform in hot and cold environments.
 In multi-lumen form, this tubing allows multiple channels of fiber optics to be contained in a single outside diameter.